Nashad: Personal life

 He married an Indian Muslim woman when he was living there.
 He had eight sons and seven daughters.
 His oldest son, Wajid Ali Nashad, was a music composer in Pakistan who died in 2008.
 His son Shahid Ali Nashad is a composer.
 Akbar Ali Nashad is also a composer and arranger.
 His other son, Imran Ali Nashad is a singer.
 Arshad Ali Nashad moved to the United States.
 Ahmad Ali Nashad is a cricketer.
 Ajmal Ali Nashad is a 'supervisor' in some company.
 Singer Ameer Ali (Choorian 1998 Film Fame) is also a son of Shaukat Ali Nashad.
 He is a film playback singer.
 He has performed in many live shows on stage also.
 Lately, Ameer Ali Nashad has made his own Audio Studio.
 His super-hit film song is 'Karan Mein Nazara Jadon Ohdi Tasweer Da' in film Choorian (1998 film).

-Nashad died on 14 January 1981 at 57 years of age after composing film music for over 60 films.